 Here are some rainy day recess games for the lower primary grades.

-- Kid-created games: Would a ring toss be fun, just not in the blinding rain?
-You can have your students create their own equipment by coloring paper plates, or decorating them with stickers, and then cutting out the centers to form rings.
-Have your students toss their rings at soda bottles, or hot-glue paper towel tubes to squares of cardboard to form targets.
+Would a ring toss be fun, just not in the blinding rain?
+You can have your students create their own equipment by coloring paper plates, decorating them with stickers, and then cutting out the centers to form rings.
+Have your students toss their rings at soda bottles or hot-glue paper towel tubes to cardboard squares to form targets.
 For an added challenge, assign numerical values to the rings and posts and have your students use math facts to see who can get the most points.

 Indoor Activities for Grades 3–4